skalade/Riallto/ryzenai_update.md

 ## Download RyzenAI-SW-1.1

-To be able to run 5th section Riallto notebooks using ONNX and the VOE execution provider you will have to download the official [RyzenAI-SW-1.1 package)[https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=ryzen-ai-sw-1.1.zip].
-Once download extract and navigate to the `ryzen-ai-sw-1.1` directory.
+To upgrade to the latest RyzenAI-SW provided execution provider for ONNX Runtime you will have to download the official [RyzenAI-SW-1.1 package)[https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=ryzen-ai-sw-1.1.zip].
+Once downloaded, extract and navigate to the `ryzen-ai-sw-1.1` directory.

 ```
 Expand-Archive .\ryzen-ai-sw-1.1.zip